 Amid the ongoing COVID-19 crisis, many Georgians may be feeling more cash-strapped than ever before and wondering how they’ll pay the rent or keep their lights on.
 More than likely, they’ve also seen a billboard sign from a company offering “Fast Cash!” car title loans.
 Many consumers turn to car title loans in times of crisis only to find out later that these small-dollar loans spell big trouble.

 Small-dollar lenders prey on financially insecure consumers by providing high-interest quick cash loans that trap consumers in a cycle of debt.
 Georgia law caps most small consumer loans at an interest rate of 60% per year, but a legal loophole allows car titles to be “pawned” at interest rates as high as 300%, rates that would otherwise be considered usurious.

-The Department of Defense (“DOD”) witnessed the harms of these high cost loans on military servicemembers and their families.
-Now, the Military Lending Act makes it illegal to charge active-duty personnel an interest rate higher than 36%.
+The Department of Defense (“DOD”) witnessed the harms of these high cost loans on military servicemembers and their families and enacted significant protections under the Military Lending Act.
 These protections do not extend to veterans and non-military Georgians.
 Recent polling revealed that Georgians want robust protections from these predatory loans.
 The poll specifically showed that 83% of Georgians statewide believe there should be a cap on the interest rates lenders can charge for these car title loans, while 73% of Georgians statewide believe lenders should be required to assess a borrower’s ability to repay before making a car title loan.
 We believe Georgia should follow in the DOD’s footsteps and protect all Georgians from these risky products.
-For these reasons, Georgia Watch supports the passage of Senate Bill 329.